alexnaidovich/one-test-task/README.md

 # one-test-task
-Teh test task to be employed by one of web-studios of Minsk.
+The test task to be employed by one of web-studios of Minsk.
 I haven't passed.